A Florida mediation attorney who resolves disputes without the courtroom.

 Real Estate & Construction Mediation

 Property and construction disputes can move quickly from disagreement to costly litigation.
 Mediation resolves them efficiently without demolition orders, lengthy trials, or delayed project closings.
+We handle:

 - Construction defect claims and contractor disputes